gmonteiro13/gmonteiro13/README.md

-### Hi there, I'm Gabriel 👋
+### Hello there! 👋 I'm Gabriel

-My goal for 2024 is to work on projects using Python, JavaScript and Django.
-Learning has been my passion since I started remembering stuff and I intend to keep it that way! :)

-I'm currently working on: JavaScript
+A passionate aspiring web developer with a keen interest in both front-end and back-end technologies.
+My journey into the world of web development began with HTML, JavaScript, and CSS.
+Now, I'm excited to dive deeper into the world of back-end development, with a focus on JavaScript, Python, Django, and SQL.

 ### Get in touch with me